eellak/gsoc2018-3gm/README.md

 For this purpose, the GG documents have to be downloaded as PDFs and parse them to raw text files.
 Heuristic rules and Named Entity Recognition methodologies have to be applied in order to detect competent ministers and references to other legal texts which will be converted into hypertext format.

 This process is either targeted in detecting amendments proposed and signed in the GG documents so that they can be incorporated within other laws or detecting similar categories of amendments and merging them under a common law, also referred as law codification.
-The newly “merged” / edited / codified laws could be then legislated.
+The newly “merged” / edited / codified laws coProject: Greek Government Gazette Text Mining, Cross-Linking and Codificationuld be then legislated.
 The project will be coded preferably in the Python programming language.

 The project is divided into main stages / milestones described below as well as their deliverables.
 A first metric of the evaluation of the project could be the successful categorization of laws referring to a certain category of laws (e.g. regarding mediation or new laws) and are contained in different GG articles.
 A second key metric would be the extension of this to a large number of law categories.
 Last but not least, the project can be tested with the NLP library spaCy.io which is also a proposed project through this year’s Google Summer of Code proposals by GFOSS, which can also be tested beyond the scope of this GSoC.